keycloak/keycloak/examples/demo-template/README.md

     $ cd ${as7.home}
     $ unzip ${keycloak-war-dist-all}/adapters/keycloak-as7-adapter-dist.zip

+WARNING: Note that we don't officially support Keycloak auth-server running on JBoss AS 7.1.1.
+You can still test examples running on AS 7.1.1, but then you may need to do few additional changes in examples to point them into external Keycloak server running on WildFly or EAP 6.x.
+This is especially changing "auth-server-url" in keycloak.json files to be non-relative as examples and auth-server will run on different server!

 Unzipping the adapter ZIP only installs the JAR files.
 You must also add the Keycloak Subsystem to the server's configuration (standalone/configuration/standalone.xml).